dicksonchow/mongo-jdbc/README.md

 ## Project Scope

+JDBC Connection
+- [x] support connection to a ReplicaSet
+- [ ] support connection to a Sharded Cluster

+Query Types
 - [x] support __SELECT__ on single table
 - [x] support __WHERE__
 - [x] support __ORDER BY__ and __LIMIT__